 Q. What's the fastest I can complete the course?

-A. C.MI is not designed to be completed quickly.
-The course has a built-in "speed-limit" of approximately 4 or 5 months - which is about the shortest practical time-period in which one could complete all required course work (and practice time), while working at a very steady pace - and allowing sufficient time for study and practice, as well as assignment / journal review and grading.
+A. C.MI is not designed to be completed too quickly.
+The course has a built-in "speed-limit" of approximately 5-months - which is about the shortest practical time-period in which one could complete all required course work (and practice time), while working at a very steady pace - and allowing sufficient time for study and practice, as well as assignment / journal review and grading.

 Q. Once I complete the C.MI requirements, do I need to be re-certified at some future date?

 A. No, not at the present time.
 All past and current graduates of the standard C.MI program receive lifetime certification.
 This may change at some point, but those that register prior to that change will not be required to re-certify.

 Q. Do students automatically receive certification upon successful completion of the course?

 A. Yes, provided that all course work has been completed satisfactorily, according to our stated guidelines.
 C.MI has been designed to be challenging.
 It is presented as a college-level course that includes required reading, written assignments, sectional quizzes, a final exam - and a 60-hour documented (and reviewed) meditation practice component.
 Students must successfully complete all course work, written assignments, quizzes and the final exam with a passing score of 75% or higher to earn certification.

 Q. Is certification required to teach meditation?

 A. Private instructors may be able to teach in some locations and situations without certification.
 However, training centers, organizations and meditation students themselves have come to expect that their instructors have sufficient background and certification (that often includes documented and reviewed practice) such as the C.MI certificate.
 In the USA, some states may require certification as a basic requirement for operating your business or acquiring insurance.
 Please note that the guidelines are different throughout the US and around the world.

 back to top